mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 may be shorter than on a desktop computer.
 Some of your users may use the Larger Dynamic Type and Accessibility Text features to increase the size of all text on the device.
 You can use the
-[runtime styling API](#manipulating-the-style-at-runtime) to adjust your style’s to adjust your style’s font and icon sizes accordingly.
+[runtime styling API](#manipulating-the-style-at-runtime) to adjust your style’s font and icon sizes accordingly.

 Design sprite images and choose font weights that look crisp on both standard-resolution displays and Retina displays.
 This SDK supports the same